 You have the option of just replacing the broken section and keeping the existing cord if it remains intact.
 If you are replacing the entire shock cord, keep in mind it is stretchy and when your pole assembly is set up, it will be under tension.
 You’ll need a length of cord that is roughly 75% the length of the assembled pole.
 Keep this in mind when purchasing your cord.

 But make sure you don’t lose track of the sequence of poles – some poles feature different sized and shaped sections.

 3. Remove the broken section and prepare your new one

-You may need to cut the section to size.
-Use the broken section as a guide.
-File the end to remove any rough edges – a jagged end could fray your shock cord meaning another repair.
+File the end down to remove any rough edges – a jagged end could fray your shock cord meaning another repair.

 Tie a knot or two at the end of the cord but leave a nice long tail/tag, this will make it easy to fish out the end of the pole next time.

 Make sure the other end of the cord is nice and clean and free of fraying.
-If it’s a bit messy, snip a little off the end with a sharp knife or scissors or heat the end with a lighter and shape a point.
+If it’s a bit messy, snip a little off the end with a sharp knife or scissors, or heat the end with a lighter and shape a point, or you can use some tape.
 This will make it easier to thread through the poles.

 Cut off any excess cord, remembering to leave a bit of a tag.

 See, it wasn’t so difficult, was it?
 Remember, always carry some spare tent parts when you’re out and about.
 It could mean the difference between a ripper camping trip and one cut short.